twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 ## The required metadata.json file

 The last thing we need is the file `-\scriban\metadata.json`.
-From the documentation it is not clear that this file should exist and what the contents of the file should be.
+From the documentation, it is not clear that this file should exist and what the contents of the file should be.
 My last resort was to create a **Creative Exchange** export zip file which contains a lot of information useful to get SXA CLI working correctly.
 In the Experience Editor select **EXPERIENCE ACCELERATOR** in the top bar and select **Export**.
 After investigate the downloaded zip file I could see that the file `-\scriban\metadata.json` must contain something like the following:

 ```
 {"siteId":"{F5AE341E-0C2E-44F8-8AD6-765DC311F57E}","database":"master"}